arsec4real/BHM-ASSIST/README.md

-# BHM-ASSIST
-This website includes BHM 4th semster Notes and Assignments of BIC (Pokhara University).
+This website has been removed by the User and it will not be continued now on.